kevinolega/callcentertrainingtips/_posts/2016-07-06-milestones.md

 The first interaction with the company.

-If you pass, you get invited to the next step, which is usually an in person interview.
+If you pass, you get invited to the next step, which is usually an in-person interview.

 If you fail you need to consider the following factors.